bozsahin/thebench/README.md

 4. Python module installer <a href="https://pypi.org/project/pip/">pip</a>

 If you installed python via a package manager, you probably have pip already.
+Do <code>command pip</code> to find out.

 5. <a href="https://git-scm.com/downloads">git</a>